How Much Does General Liability Insurance Cost in North Carolina?

 Compare multiple insurers

 Request proposals from four to five insurers to identify competitive pricing.
-Carriers assess risk differently: an Asheville brewpub faces dram shop liability from craft beverage tourism, while a Biltmore-area hotel manages guest injury exposure.
-Regional insurers often price local conditions more accurately than national carriers.
-Identical $1 million/$2 million coverage can range from $140 to $280 monthly depending on carriers' underwriting approach and claims experience.
+Carriers assess risk differently.
+An Asheville brewpub carries dram shop liability from craft beverage tourism.
+A Biltmore-area hotel instead manages guest injury exposure.
+Regional insurers often price local conditions more accurately than national carriers do.
+Identical $1 million/$2 million coverage can range from $140 to $280 monthly, depending on each carrier's underwriting approach and claims experience.

 • building icon